KAZABUILD/KAZABUILD/backend/README.md

             (SELECT * FROM sys.fulltext_indexes WHERE object_id = OBJECT_ID('dbo.[table_name]'))
                 CREATE FULLTEXT INDEX ON [table_name]([field_name1] LANGUAGE 0, [field_name2] LANGUAGE 0, ...)
                 KEY INDEX PK_[table_name];
-        ", suppressTransaction: true);`
+        ", suppressTransaction: true);`.
    - Add this to the down function:
-     - `migrationBuilder.Sql("DROP FULLTEXT INDEX ON [table_name];", suppressTransaction: true);`
+     - `migrationBuilder.Sql("DROP FULLTEXT INDEX ON [table_name];", suppressTransaction: true);`.
-   - Replace the table_name and field_name with proper database context table name and fields used in search in the controller
+   - Replace the table_name and field_name with proper database context table name and fields used in search in the controller.
- - The migrations have to be deleted and remade in order for the application to run with full-text search
+ - The migrations have to be deleted and remade in order for the application to run with full-text search.
+   - `Update-Database -Target:0` can be used to revert migrations to the start.

 ## NuGet Packages:
  - `MediatR`